IAmParthivsinh-15/Memory_Allocation_Algorithms/README.md

 ## Tech Stack

-- *Frontend*: HTML, CSS, JavaScript
+- *Frontend*: HTML, Taileind CSS, JavaScript

 ## How It Works